 A few customers received bottles with close sell-by dates.

 Liquid form that's easy to administer.
 Treats roundworms, which are common in cats.
 A popular dewormer by a top brand in pet care.

 Doesn't work for a broad range of worms.

 Clears up tapeworm problems in just 1 day.
 Works quickly and effectively, better than an injection.
-Does not seem to have any side effects for the cats.
+Does not seem to have any side effects.

 This product only contains 3 pills per bottle.

 Has a solid formula that eliminates roundworms and potentially expels other worms.
 Most cats don't mind the taste.
 Easy to dole out the right amount.

 Doesn't get rid of other worms outside of roundworms.